Myanmar | Burma | Adult Only

 After breakfast, transfer to the airport for your flight to Bagan.
 You’ll be met upon arrival and transferred to your hotel where you’ll be picked up for a full day temple tour.
 Your experienced guide will show you the best known temples of the area.
 From here, you’ll make your way to places like the Ananda, Dhammayangyi, Sulamani, and Thatbyinnyu – all impressive sites.
 Sit down for lunch at a local restaurant and late afternoon, continue the tour by horse cart to Pyathagyi pagoda to witness a Myanmar sunset, refreshing drink in hand.
 Oh… we forgot to mention the best part: whenever you see a temple you like today, just ask your guide to stop to have a look at it – simply pick your own favorite temple!

 Early morning, opt for a sunrise hot air balloon ride over the temple zone in Bagan, one of many highlights when visiting Myanmar.
-After breakfast back at the hotel, we head out on a half day bike ride to take in the spectacular scenery and ancient temples of Bagan.
+After breakfast back at the hotel, we head out on a half day swing ride to take in the spectacular scenery and ancient temples of Bagan.
 You’ll fall in love with Bagan not just because of the beautiful temples and lack of hordes of tourists, but because of the stunning landscape of ancient temple ruins that are spread around randomly between toddy palms and bamboo huts.
-Enjoy lunch and an afternoon on your own back at the hotel.
-Later, we take a boat ride on the mighty Ayeyarwaddy River and have some sundowners on a sandbank in the middle of the river.
-A private boat tour on the river during sunset time will show you a spectacular sunset while you enjoy cocktails and snacks.
+Enjoy lunch and an afternoon on an optional hot air balloon ride over the temple zone in Bagan.
+After floating in the air and following the wind, you will land and toast Champagne.

 Today, we embark on a trip that any photographer or culture fanatic will absolutely love.
 We depart Bagan early in our 4×4 vehicle, keeping an eye out for local women carrying firewood for the market while the sun rises behind them.
 First, we’ll visit the village of Nyaung Gyi, where we’ll find and photograph a blacksmith workshop.
 In Se Ywa village, we’ll move between local workshops taking in the art of plum purifying, cooking oil producing, and wooden slipper making.
 Then, we continue on to Taung Kong village where the majority of inhabitants are farmers who also make beautiful pottery.
 We make our way back to Bagan and rest the remainder of the morning.
 Meet back up for a picnic in Minnanthu, a favorite temple area among frequent Bagan visitors.
 While your guide serves up a delicious picnic lunch, you can take in your often deserted, beautiful surroundings while reflecting on the quiet and peacefulness the area is known for.
 After, visit two or three more ancient temple ruins before heading back to your hotel.